Skip to content

 • The prediction data must have the same vector dimensions and format as the training data

-• When uploading files, supported formats are CSV, JSON, and LibSVM
+• When uploading files, supported formats are CSV, JSON, LibSVM, and raw binary (concatenated float32 or int8 vectors)

-• Prediction metrics are only calculated if the true labels are present in the prediction data
+• Prediction metrics are only calculated if at least one true labels is present in the prediction data

 • Temporary datasets created from file uploads are automatically cleaned up after prediction